 Cost recovery powers

-The FWA will be able to charge businesses to recover the costs of enforcement action taken against them.
+The FWA can charge businesses to recover the costs of enforcement action taken against them.
 The details will be set out in future regulations.

 From April 2026 (Phase 1):